fluent-cms/fluent-cms/doc/Concepts.md

    ```
    This approach reduces the cost and inefficiency associated with large offsets in SQL queries.

-### Example: Implementing a View for Posts
+### Example: Implementing a Query for Posts

 #### Entity Reference

-The view references the `Posts` entity.
+The query references the `Posts` entity.

 #### Public API Endpoint

-The view corresponds to an API endpoint, such as `/api/views/latest-posts`.
+The query corresponds to an API endpoint, such as `/api/queries/latest-posts`.

 #### Limited Query Parameters